How do I use Hygraph to build a streaming platform like Netflix?

 Features & Capabilities

-What features does Hygraph offer for building streaming platforms?
+What are the key features of Hygraph for building a streaming platform?

 Security & Compliance